tutek1/DTLabs/07_Animation&Physics/lab07.md

 ![](img/Convex.png)

-This collider type is also **not suitable for our case**, since the precision is not good for the specific shape of the broken pin.
+This collider type is also **not suitable for our case**, since the precision is not suitable for the specific shape of the broken pin.
 It can be useful for complex objects that are hard to create as a **composite collider**.

 #### Composite collider